scala-exercises/scala-exercises/README.md

 ------------------------

-##How it works?
+##How it works

 "Scala Exercises" brings the popular [Scala Koans](http://www.scalakoans.org/) to the web.
-Offering hundreds of solveable exercises organized into 42 categories covering the basics of the Scala language.
+Offering hundreds of solvable exercises organized into 42 categories covering the basics of the Scala language.

 - LEARN: Each category includes an explanation of the basics.
 Learn the concepts through simple code samples.